rsksmart/RSKIPs/IPs/RSKIP107.md

 - if the left node is present:

-  - **leftTreeSize**, 0-8 bytes: the size of the left tree, variable length
+  - **treeSize**, 0-9 bytes: the size of the tree, variable length integer

 - if !hasLongVal:
   - **value**, variable-size extends up to the bounds of the node buffer: stored value